Explore UCD

 Return to Work

-Verify amount of self-certified sick leave taken in the last two years (InfoHub manager dashboard), review/sign form and send to Sick Leave Administrator.
+Verify amount of self-certified sick leave taken in the last two years (InfoHub manager dashboard), and review/sign form and send to Sick Leave Administrator.

 Ensure sick leave is recorded correctly as per the form and forward to (opens in a new window)sickleave@ucd.ie